Migration from Turris OS 3.x⚓︎

 This happens because you had installed some package that is no longer available in Turris OS.
 This is intended as a protection of functionality you set up.

 To recover updater functionality you have to decide what to do.
-You should go to
+You should remove the problematic package or replace it with an alternative.

-/etc/updater/conf.d and check content of any file you created
+/etc/updater/conf.d and check the content of any file you created as well as the content of

 I received message that Btrfs support was removed⚓︎